Constructive receipt of the purchase money for the annuity

 To put it in plain English , the homeowners insurance company was planning to (a) skim $1.1 million from Tyler's settlement and (b) steal as much of the remaining $1.1 as they could in the event of his untimely death.
-This was not only a bad offer, but an unjust, immoral attempt to defraud Tyler -- a child who had been injured.
+This was not only a bad offer but an unjust, immoral attempt to defraud Tyler -- a child who had been injured.

 When Phillips confronted the homeowners insurance company with this information, it initially replied that this was a "take it or leave it" offer.
 The homeowners insurance representatives, including its attorneys, knew that they had leverage over Tyler because they could make the gain on his settlement taxable by refusing to cooperate in the purchase of a tax-free annuity from another company.
-They told Phillips that he had no choice other than to buy from them, because otherwise Tyler would have to pay at least $500,000 in income taxes.
+They told Phillips that he had no choice other than to buy from them because otherwise Tyler would have to pay at least $500,000 in income taxes.

 In response, Phillips contacted two national magazines whose names are well known to the public.
 Both magazines agreed to publish the story of the Tyler V. case and this insurance company if Phillips would write it.
 Upon learning about this development from Phillips, the homeowners insurance company did an about-face, for obvious reasons, informing Phillips that they would cooperate fully in the purchase of the annuity from the other company that would pay Tyler $2.2 million instead of $1.1 million, and would guarantee his payments for 50 years instead of 15.
-Soon thereafter, this insurance company was the defendant in a class action lawsuit which alleged that it persisted in using this exact same tactic against thousands of other injured children, skimming from their settlements, defrauding them.
+Soon thereafter, this insurance company was the defendant in a class action lawsuit which alleged that it persisted in using this exact same tactic against thousands of other injured children, skimming from their settlements, and defrauding them.

-This particular company is one of many who have been engaging in this practice since structured settlements became tax-free in the mid-1980s.
-In other words, for more than 20 years a segment of the insurance industry has been taking money which otherwise would have been paid to injured victims, including innocent children, by exploiting a loophole in the complex legal construct known as the structured settlement.
+This particular company is one of many that have been engaging in this practice since structured settlements became tax-free in the mid-1980s.
+In other words, for more than 20 years a segment of the insurance industry has been taking money that otherwise would have been paid to injured victims, including innocent children, by exploiting a loophole in the complex legal construct known as the structured settlement.
 Incredibly, the majorities of both the legal community and the judiciary appear to be entirely oblivious to this 20-year-old crime spree by major American liability insurance companies.

 It should be noted that not all insurance companies engage in such practices.
 The more cautious companies do not offer to sell anything to victims or their attorneys.
 This avoids both the appearance of and opportunity for fraud.
 Some companies offer annuities that give market rate benefits to the victims, but at the expense of the brokers who represent them.
 This is less morally blameworthy but nevertheless can deprive victims of the benefit of full representation by the most competent brokers.